Myopia Management and Children’s Vision Care

 Minimizing progression requires significant effort from both our children and our parents.
 Environment has a large impact on progression rates.
 Technology use, more specifically digital screens (laptops, tablets, phones), have sky-rocketed in use in the past 15 years.
 Now, with the pandemic, this “screen-time” is magnitudes greater.
 The amount of screen-time can increase progression so we recommend setting a limit on non-educational screen-time.
 In addition, we recommend having children spend more time outdoors (at least 1 hour each day).
-A combination of these environmental changes with a proper myopia management treatment program can reduce myopic progression to a substantial degree.
+A combination of these environmental changes with a proper myopia management treatment program can substantially reduce myopic progression.

 1. How long before there is a substantial decline in progression?

 It is important to note that although we cannot reverse the level of myopia a child already has, there are proven treatments to decrease further progression.
 The amount of time it will take to see a substantial decline in progression can vary based on the individual, as well as the treatment being provided.
 Once enrolled in the program, we will monitor regularly for any progression and will make changes as needed.

 2. Are each of the treatment options safe for a child?